 - a) There are many ways in which the school has minimised the likelihood of situations where the use of force may be required.
 The school's ethos is designed to create a calm, orderly and supportive school climate as well as fostering positive relationships in the school community.
-Explicit boundaries for pupils are detailed in the Whole School Behaviour Policy and procedures. - b) Staff are trained in positive behaviour management embedded in Team Teach training programme which includes techniques to manage individual incidents including de-escalation of situations. - c) Staff experiencing difficulties with pupils who are refusing to comply with instructions and disrupting lessons, have a variety of strategies to use including requesting a pupil to leave a room, sending the pupil to the quiet room.
+Explicit boundaries for pupils are detailed in the Behaviour Policy and procedures. - b) Staff experiencing difficulties with pupils who are refusing to comply with instructions and disrupting lessons, have a variety of strategies to use including requesting a pupil to leave a room, sending the pupil to the quiet room.
 To de-escalate situations, staff are expected to summon assistance from pastoral staff or senior management if they encounter particularly challenging situations or a pupil refuses to comply with an instruction to leave a classroom or other area.

-5. The different approaches which may be used prior to force being used
+6. The different approaches which may be used prior to force being used